JBonifay/CCPP/docs/user-stories/PHASE_3_USER_STORIES.md

 #### Technical Notes
 - WorkspaceId validation in all command handlers
-- Compare project.workspaceId with authenticated user's workspaceId
+- Compare project.workspaceId with authenticated userJpaEntity's workspaceId

 ---

 ### User Story 3.10: Security Context with WorkspaceId

 **As a** developer
-**I want** authenticated user's workspaceId available in security context **So that** commands and queries can enforce tenant isolation
+**I want** authenticated userJpaEntity's workspaceId available in security context **So that** commands and queries can enforce tenant isolation

 #### Acceptance Criteria

-- [ ] **Given** a user authenticates (simulated for Phase 3)
+- [ ] **Given** a userJpaEntity authenticates (simulated for Phase 3)
   - **When** the security context is set
   - **Then** SecurityContext contains UserId and WorkspaceId
   - **And** command handlers can access SecurityContext.getContext()